Gold, iron, oil, coal—should we count ourselves

 create jobs—and it's no coincidence that the booming US oil and gas

-extraction industry has created a million new jobs since 2007.
+extraction industry created a million new jobs between 2007 and 2012 alone

 Why does it matter where our fuel comes from?
 Oil powered the 20th-century economy, just

 as coal fueled the steam-powered 18th and 19th centuries.
 In recent